 Our fabulous scientists will be: keeping the rest of the school up to date with any science related changes at Harrington Hill; writing blogs on the latest science news; setting up science experiments (which they will present in assemblies) and will be in charge of arranging and taking care of science resources at school.

-During the spring term, Year 5 took part in a STEAM (Science, Technology, Engineering, Art, Maths) competition which enabled them to learn about different careers in STEAM; children worked in teams to design and make a durable raft with limited resources before testing their creations.
+During the spring term, Year 5 took part in a science competition which enabled them to learn about different careers in STEAM (Science, Technology, Engineering, Art, Maths); children worked in teams to design and make a durable raft with limited resources before testing their creations.

 The best science activities are often hands-on (and sometimes messy) and produce exciting (and sometimes unexpected) results.
 If you love science and want to have a go at some fun and easy experiments at home, click this link, choose an experiment and have a go!